 Year 10 & 11 Options

-KAS students generally study nine subjects throughout Years 10 and 11.
+KAS students generally study nine subjects throughout Years 10 and 11 (four compulsory and five optional subjects).
 In each subject, students will be assessed either internally, by a formal written paper or papers, and in some subjects by their coursework during the year (also known as controlled assessment or non-exam assessment).

 All courses require two years preparation and the quantity of content and coursework make it difficult to take any less time.
 Students are not expected to drop subjects at any stage.